 - Rest or swim in a pool

-- If you are diabetic, you should check your feet daily for changes
+- If you are diabetic, check your feet daily for changes

 TIP: Hang in there, especially if the swelling is not due to a serious underlying condition.
 Swollen extremities typically subside two weeks after giving birth.

 It is important to remember that swelling during pregnancy is a normal thing.
-What is not normal is when the swelling suddenly occurs in your face, hands or in one leg.
-Call your health care provider immediately if:
+What is not normal is when the swelling suddenly occurs in your face or hands, or in one leg.
+Call your healthcare provider immediately if: